KarilChan/handy-koikatsu-server/README.md

 ## Roadmap

-- [x] Finish scripting all poses
+- [x] Finish scripting all poses in main H mode
     - [x] Service
     - [ ] Caress
     - [x] Penetration
-- [ ] Web interface for controlling slider length / other stuff
+- [ ] Finish scripting all poses in Darkness mode
 - [ ] Support other Illusion games
 - [ ] Support random speed (might not be possible)